mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/meta_handler.md

 ```

 :::note
-There are some lifecycle components that can only read data from the `MetaHandler` and not write to it.
+There are some Lifecycle Components that can only read data from the `MetaHandler` and not write to it.
 :::

 :::tip